This Guy Built A Working iPhone Out Of $300 In Spare Parts

 He said he already owns an iPhone 6S but wanted to understand how it was made.
 So he made one, with help from street markets in Shenzhen, a hub of global electronics manufacturing where a lot of spare and knockoff phone parts seem to end up.
 He documented the process in a YouTube video called "How I Built My Own iPhone."

 "I don't think this would have been possible outside Shenzhen in the same way that I did it," Allen told BuzzFeed News.
-"In the US you could probably have eventually done it, but it would’ve been a painstaking process buying all those separate pars from eBay."
+"In the US you could probably have eventually done it, but it would’ve been a painstaking process buying all those separate parts from eBay."

 Apple did not respond to BuzzFeed's request for comment.